 We are committed to comply, wherever possible improving upon, Vietnam and international legislative environmental requirements, such as environmental, public and occupational health and safety, hygiene and employment legislation.

 We shall, wherever possible and feasible, give preference to the employment of persons living in Ninh Van Bay or nearby areas, local products and services which do not adversely affect the resort's operational activities, viability and environmental and social impacts

 Six Senses Ninh Van Bay is a prime example of the Six Senses’ commitment to create award-winning and exceptional guest experiences in places of incredible natural beauty.
 Each Six Senses resort has been placed in a unique environment in harmony with nature and with its own highlights.
 One of the highlights at Ninh Van Bay is its biodiversity, with its own coral reef within the sand fringed bay.

 With this commitment, comes the responsibility for Six Senses Ninh Van Bay to fine tune and maintain its methods of sustainability and reduce any environmental impact that may attributed to the operation, protecting and preserving this highly sensitive ecosystem for the future and for our guests.

-Due to this reason we have entered a partnership with two young and very experienced marine biologists from the Netherlands.
+To augment this, Six Senses Ninh Van Bay has entered a partnership with a very experienced marine biologists from the Netherlands and his team.

 Mr. Thomas Swierts holds a Bachelor of Sciences in Marine Biology, from the University of Utrecht in the Netherlands, and has participated in various fieldwork and research projects around the globe from Indonesia to South America.
 He and his team combine the latest scientific knowledge, technology, and proven skills gained over their numerous years of experience in the field.
 In May 2016 he has published the first part of his study on Six Senses Ninh Van Bay coral reef: “Competitive interaction between corals and turf algae depend on coral colony form”, Tomas Swierts and Mark JA Vermeij.